sarahaboudalal/curriculum-backend-getting-started-nodejs/README.md

 In the last module, we familiarized ourselves with Node.js history and how it works.
 Now, let's go ahead and create our first Node.js server -- it'll be simple!

-To be able to run Node.js code we need to make sure that we have Node.js installed on our local machine so please first follow these installation steps depending on your OS before we get started.
+To be able to run Node.js code, we need to make sure that we have Node.js installed on our local machine.
+Before we get started, please first follow these installation steps depending on your OS.

 NOTE: for windows users please follow these [steps](https://docs.microsoft.com/en-us/windows/wsl/install) to download WSL and then follow [this](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to install Node.js